vuejs/eslint-plugin-vue/docs/rules/no-early-return.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-early-return
-description: disallow early returns in setup and data functions
+description: disallow early `returns` in `setup` and `data` functions
 ---
 # vue/no-early-return

-> disallow early returns in setup and data functions
+> disallow early `returns` in `setup` and `data` functions

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>

 ## :book: Rule Details

-This rule helps to identify accidental `return` statements in the `setup` block of a Vue component, these are `return` statements that would exit the `setup` block skipping part of the block itself (not allowing to each the end of the block).
+The `setup` and `data` functions of Vue components should only have a single (unconditional) return statement at the end.
+This rule reports early `return` statements, i.e. those that would exit the function early without allowing to reach the end of the function body.

-On the other hand, the rule checks the `data` block too, applying the same logic.

 <eslint-code-block :rules="{'vue/no-early-return': ['error']}">